kyle-lt/microservice-kafka/README.md

 ### Application Code
-The app code is housed in the *second* `microservices-kafka` directory, and then each microservice has its own subdirectory.
+The app code is housed in the *second* `microservice-kafka` directory, and then each microservice has its own subdirectory.
 Each directory contains source code and a `Dockerfile`.
 There is also a script called `downloadAgent.sh` which is a helper to download and place the AppD Java agent bits in each container.

 ### docker-compose.yml
 This file is located in the project root and manages building and running the Docker containers.
 It uses the `.env` file to populate environment variables for the project to work properly.